milonmaze/privacy-terms-observatory/www.att.com/legal/terms.consumerServiceAgreement.html.md

 3.13 AT&T PREPAID Multi-Line

-Activation, acceptance of an invitation to join, and/or use of a AT&T PREPAID Multi-Line Account constitutes acceptance of these Service Terms.
+Activation, acceptance of an invitation to join, and/or use of an AT&T PREPAID Multi-Line Account constitutes acceptance of these Service Terms.
 In the event of a conflict between the terms and conditions in this subsection [3.13.1 through 3.13.5] and other terms, these terms in this subsection will control.

 3.13.1 AT&T PREPAID Multi-Line Account: